zabumowis/ECGators/README.md

 ## Discription
 The repoitory includes the code created to perform 1-dimensional signal processing on ECG signals to detect congestive heart failure.
 It also includes a set of ECGs that can be used to test the code and the output.
 The signals provided are 10 seconds long.
 However, they can be longer if necessary.
-Out of them, two are normal and the rest present with congestive heart failure.
+Out of them, three are normal and the rest present with congestive heart failure.
 Note that all the files were given in .mat format.

 ## Data Source